AarsalAM/AarsalsBookStoreFinal/readme.txt

 After added the CRUD elements to that interface above, I created a new class in the Repository folder called Repository.cs.
 I implemented the interface that I had made earlier with this class.
 Using the provided repository file, I filled in the CRUD methods.
 There were templates given to me after I interfaced the class.
+I created a class and an interface class for the Category table specifically, though the interface class could also be used for other potential models.
+I added the update method for this class.

+Created a new interface class called ISP_Call.
+This will be used to map multiple repositories in a Unit of Work.
+I had to install the Dapper package to extend the IDisposable class and use its methods such as DynamicParameters.
+After creating the interface, I used it to extend a new class, SP_Call.cs.
+I then populated the template created with the correct methods.

+I added a new interface, this time called IUnitOfWork to the IRepository folder.
+I used that interface to build a new class UnitOfWork.
+I added code to make it accessible to the project in the Startup.cs file.
+I was having errors with accessibility.
+I fixed this by setting both interface classes as public.